Caltech-AMBER/obelisk/docs/source/development.md

 The environment `dev` contains the most critical development dependencies.
 However, you can view the available environment sets in the `pixi.toml` to start a different environment if you would like.
 For example, if you are only updating the docs, you can do this by setting the environment flag to `docs`.

 While in the `pixi` shell and/or Docker container, all changes made in the repository or to the `~/.bashrc` file persist in your local file system.
 You can also use `git` with no issue to push changes.

+## Building and Running C++ Code
+We can easily run C++ code using `Pixi`.
+From within the `dev` enviroment, the available commands are:
+- `cpp-ctest` will run all tests registered with `CTest`.
+This is the command used in the CI to verify unit tests, so every tests should be registered with CTest - see [below](#testing).
+- `cpp-test-dummy` will run just the dummy tests and will do so using the Catch2 framework.
+This command will be removed in the future and either replaced with commands to run specific tests or replaced with nothing at all.
+- `cmake` which will re-build the cmake.
+- `cpp-build` which will compile the code.

+Note that all the commands will automatically run the commands they depend on.
+For this reason to re-build the cmake, compile the code, and run the tests, all we need to do is run `cpp-ctest`.

+We can enter the `dev` enviroment with `pixi shell -e dev` or we can run those commands from the normal shell by pre-pending with `pixi run -e dev`.
+For example, to run the ctests, `pixi run -e dev cpp-ctest`.

+In the future we will add more commands to run other parts of the code.

+## C++ Code Structure
+The C++ libraries in `obelisk/` are built with CMake.

+All `obelisk` C++ libraries are placed in `obelisk/`.
+Each library should have its own folder.
+Within that folder there should be a `include` folder, a `CMakeLists.txt`, and the source files (i.e. not the header files - those go in `include`).

+### Testing
+Unit tests are managed with [`Catch2`](https://github.com/catchorg/Catch2).
+Ultimatey we plan to run the tests with [`CTest`](https://cmake.org/cmake/help/book/mastering-cmake/chapter/Testing%20With%20CMake%20and%20CTest.html), and therefore all unit tests need to be registered with `CTest`, see [here](https://github.com/catchorg/Catch2/blob/devel/docs/cmake-integration.md).
+The tests are all placed within `tests/tests_cpp`.